-Between 1991 and 2006 the number of French-born residents almost tripled, from 858 to 2,475.
+Between 1991 and 2013 the number of French-born residents more than quadrupled, from 858 to 3,762.
 The reciprocal extended-stay visas offered from 1999 brought more young travellers, who enjoyed staying in an inexpensive country.
 There were increasing numbers of students seeking a degree from an English-speaking university.
 Some married New Zealanders and stayed.

 On occasion, tension has developed between France and New Zealand over nuclear tests and rugby tests.

 During French nuclear tests at Moruroa Atoll in the 1970s a New Zealand frigate was sent into the Pacific as a silent witness.
 Animosity intensified when French agents sank the Greenpeace boat Rainbow Warrior in 1985.
 However, diplomatic ties were subsequently renewed.

 There have been many fiercely competitive rugby tests between the two nations.
 The French first toured in 1961, and were beaten.
 But they won a resounding victory in the 1999 Rugby World Cup semi-finals.

 In the early 2000s most French-born lived in Auckland and Wellington, and nearly half had dual citizenship.
 The largest occupational group were professionals.

 The small number of French immigrants bears no relation to the immense impact of French culture.
 Wine and other imports were recorded in 1892, and from the earliest days French was taught in schools.
 In 2001 French was the most spoken non-English language after Māori and Samoan.
 There is a strong history of cultural, scientific and academic exchange between the two nations.